l74d/scoping/README.md

-# Scoping: Probably the best way to simulate block scopes in Python.
+# scoping: Probably the best way to simulate block scopes in Python.

 This is a package, as it says on the tin, to emulate block scoping in Python, the lack of which being a clever design choice yet sometimes a trouble.